Terra Firma Capital Partners: 2011–present: Post-EMI

 In mid-2011, months after the loss of EMI, Terra Firma began speaking with potential investors about the firm's next fund, Terra Firma Capital Partners IV, targeting to raise upwards of £2.5 billion, which would be roughly half the size of its predecessor which raised £4.8 billion.
 With the exception of EMI, the balance of Terra Firma's current fund was reportedly performing well, although the fund was still under water.
 In November 2011, Terra Firma was reported to be in discussions with a sovereign wealth fund about a new capital commitment to allow the firm to continue investing after the end of the investment period of TFCP III.
 In March 2012 they bought The Garden Centre Group and July of the same year bought Four Seasons Health Care.
 In December 2012 the acquisition of Annington Homes was completed.

 In July 2013, Terra Firma partially exited Deutsche Annington, Germany's largest private landlord, through an IPO on the Frankfurt Stock Exchange.
 It later fully exited the company in May 2014 through a distribution in specie to investors in the Terra Firma Deutsche Annington fund.

 In August 2013, Terra Firma sold Phoenix Natural Gas to funds managed by Hastings, the Australian infrastructure fund manager.

 In September 2015, Terra Firma appointed Justin King as vice-chairman.
 That same month is also completed the sale of German motorway services operator Tank & Rast to a consortium led by Allianz SE.
 Terra Firma Chairman and CIO Guy Hands announced in 2015 that the firm will only charge investors on money which has been invested in deals, rather than the industry norm of charging fees on all committed capital, an approach described as a "radical break with industry conventions".
+In September 2016, Terra Firma Capital Partners appointed Andrew Géczy as Chief Executive Officer.
+Géczy joined Terra Firma from Australia & New Zealand Banking Group (ANZ), where he was previously CEO of International and Institutional Banking.
+Guy Hands lent £4.5m to Andrew Géczy when he became the chief executive of Terra Firma and claims Géczy has not repaid the loan.
 In February 2017, Terra Firma Capital Partners started a sale process for its wind-energy business in the United States.